 In this simplified model all countries have been aggregated to a common 26-sector classification and the supply-use tables from the full Eora MRIO have been converted to symmetric product-by-product IO tables using the Industry Technology Assumption.
 This MRIO thus contains only symmetric product-by-product and industry-by-industry IO tables.
 (For details on this SUT to IOT conversion refer to the Eurostat Manual of Supply, Use and Input-Output Tables , specifically Table 11.29.)
-We provide the MRIO in basic prices, recommended for use for environmentally extended IO analysis, and in purchasers prices, typically only used for applications with household expenditure surveys.
+We provide the MRIO in basic prices, recommended for use for environmentally extended IO analysis.

 This simplified model is considerably easier to work with than the full Eora MRIO but it is known to be slightly less accurate.
 Both the step of aggregating sectors from the higher sectoral detail of Eora to the lower detail of Eora26, and the step of converting Supply/Use tables to IO tables, involve both a net information loss and the introduction of some new assumptions.
 The full resolution Eora results are considered to be superior.
 The Eora26 MRIO is provided for simplicity, but is provided as-is.

 Each zipfile contains the MRIO data in tab-separated .txt files, divided into the transactions matrix

 FD, and satellite accounts (also called environmental extensions or stressors)